yukonblue/chewbaaka/README.md

 Only merging of version git tags authored on **master** to the **release** branch is allowed.

+### Pull request and commit best practices

+Both pull requests and commit messages should document the relevant changes with concise descriptions.

 ## Setup, build, and test